mattischrome/blogischrome/_posts/2012-02-09-never-mind-the-ballards.markdown

 date: "2012-02-09"
 title: "Never Mind The Ballards"
 categories: Books
-tags: [Books, Reading Projects, J. G. Ballard]
+tags: [Books, Reading Projects, J. G. Ballard, Twelve, Update]
 ---

 [Ages ago](j-g-ballard) I set out to write a post for each of JG Ballard’s novels.
 In fact it is the oldest post on this blog.
 Most of the novels (I don’t have the two autobiographical novels _Empire Of The Sun_ or _The Kindness Of Women_ and the late period novel _Milennium People_) are sat in a row on top of my broken bookshelf, part of the weight there that bowed outer frame of the unit and made the inner shelves collapse.
 Had I known that it would be a task unfinished nearly eighteen months later and destroy a piece a furniture that I did not yet own, I may have been less ambitious.